 Audience: Industry, Government, Academia

-No registration fee.
-Registration will close COB September 22, 2014.
+Onsite Registration Closed COB September 22, 2014.
 All attendees must be pre-registered to gain entry to the NIST campus.
 Photo identification must be presented at the main gate to be admitted to the conference.
 International attendees are required to present a passport.
 Attendees must wear their conference badge at all times while on the campus.
 There is no on-site registration for meetings held at NIST.

 Teresa Vicente, 301-975-3883